danjuz/monsterGame/README.md

-This is just a simple Javascript Monster game I created to practise Javascript.
+This is just a simple Javascript Monster game I created to practice Javascript.
 Nothing more, nothing less.